 I can’t help but wonder if the impacts that low-income communities of color are facing should have been the canary in the coal mine several decades ago of the current extraction model and reliance on fossil fuels.
 Are we facing a future that all communities are stricken by extractive natural resource models where air quality is poor, rivers are poisoned and the very health and livelihood of the people are compromised?

 With the most intense El Niño year ever observed brewing in the Pacific, and projections indicating that 2015 will be the warmest year on record by a large margin, the environmental movement needs everyone.
 Without the inclusion of everyone, the movement simply won’t progress and the negative effects of climate change will continue to unfold.
 We must abandon exploitative resource extraction altogether.
-Every community and every demographic must be represented, heard and respected.
+Every community must be represented, heard and respected.
 The defining challenge of our time is to overcome divisiveness, to be united by our humanity; to stand as one in order to support a brighter future for us all.